YashKhairnar/4BIT/README.md

-# FinalYearProject
+# 4BIT
-The most exciting project of the Year.
-Stay tuned!
+A tool designed to diagnose Lung cancer with the help of multi-omics data.